Chester-Booth/2850-Library-Miniproject/documentation/sprint.md

 # Sprints

 ## Sprint 1 to (6/2/26)
-A customer can sign up to the website and reserve books.
+A user can sign up to the website and reserve books.